obophenotype/cell-ontology/docs/relations_guide.md

 ###  [<u>'capable of'</u>](http://purl.obolibrary.org/obo/RO_0002215)

-Use this relationships where the cell is capable of carrying out the entirety of the process
+Use this relation where the cell is capable of carrying out the entirety of the process

 For example, ['hilus cell of ovary'](http://purl.obolibrary.org/obo/CL_0002095) has the following subclass: